 I could go on and on about why the Athens Parthenon is famous but I'm sure you get the point - visiting Parthenon is like going back to the very source of the civilization we live in.

 I you haven't been planning guided shore excursions to Parthenon by now, I'm sure you are slowly changing your mind - this place deserves a good local guide who will help you make the most of your once in a lifetime visit.

 Check the tours that have the best price-review ratio below and that depart from the ship in Piraeus:

-The construction of the Athens Parthenon began in 447 BC, and it was completed in 438 BC.
-The architects responsible for designing this building, that is the most copied structure in the world ever, are Ictinus and Callicrates.
+The construction of the Athens Parthenon began in 447 BC, and was completed in 438 BC.
+The architects responsible for designing this building, which is the most copied structure in the world ever, are Ictinus and Callicrates.

 Namely, inside the most sacred room, the cella, they put a gigantic sculpture of Athena Parthenos, sculpted by Phidias himself.
 But it’s not only its size that must have flattered the goddess!

-This 12m (40 feet) tall sculpture must literally have been blinding with all the gold, silver and ivory it was clad in.
+This 12m (40 feet) tall sculpture must have been blinding with all the gold, silver, and ivory it was clad in.
 Only the gold weighed 2,500 pounds (1,100 kg).
 Now how’s that for demonstration of a state’s power?